RemyDeWolf/rainbow/README.md

 If every characteristic is a color, the idea of Rainbow is to look at the full spectrum of colors and only compare the output.

 Rainbow is a framework to test and compare simple implementations running on containers.
-It is well suited to compare programming languages as it can build and deploy the various implementations and run on similar node to have comparable outputs.
+It is well suited to compare programming languages as it can build and deploy the various implemen  tations and run on similar infrastructure to have comparable outputs.

 ## When using Rainbow?